 Let us help you pick and plan your canoe route.
 Detailed route descriptions, interesting facts about the area, suggested Adirondack fishing and camping sites.
 Callor email email@example.com for specific route information.

 Guided trips are available upon request.
 We take care of all the details!
 Please callfor information.

-We can deliver your boats at the put in and move your vehicle to the take out, or arrange a shuttle.
+We can deliver your boats at the put in and move your vehicle (shuttle waiver form) to the take out, or arrange a shuttle.
 Saving you time to get on the water faster is our goal.